robrich/kubernetes-hands-on-workshop/00-Install/Podman.md

 2. Download Podman Desktop from https://podman-desktop.io/downloads and install it.

 3. Download kubectl from https://kubernetes.io/docs/tasks/tools/#kubectl and put it in your `PATH`.
-On Windows, the easiest way may be to move kubectl.exe to the `C:\Program Files\RedHat\Podman` directory.
+In Windows, the easiest way may be to move kubectl.exe to the `C:\Program Files\RedHat\Podman` directory.

 4. Reboot your machine to update your PATH with the new Podman directory.